Home Warranty HVAC Coverage: What's Included, Limits & Replacement Rules

 • Full HVAC components

-• First American covers refrigerant recharges in mid and premium tiers, with window AC refrigerant available in top plans.
+• First American covers refrigerant recharges in mid and premium tiers and offers an annual tune-up add-on.

 • Choice Home Warranty and Liberty Home Guard include refrigerant up to their plan limits.